ntutangyun/Documentation/docs/vehicles-tab.md

 ### Example JSON [[top]] {: #example-json data-toc-label='Example JSON'}
 This is a shortened version of the JSON configuration on the `Jaguar2015XE (Autoware)` default vehicle.
 It uses a `ROS` bridge type.

+The JSON includes:

-The JSON includes a GPS sensor in the center of the vehicle that publishes data on the "/nmea_sentence" topic, a LIDAR sensor 2.312m above the center of the vehicle that publishes data on the "/points_raw" topic, a Manual Control input which allows the keyboard input to control the car, and a Vehicle Control input which subscribes to the Autoware AD Stack control commands.
+* a GPS sensor in the center of the vehicle that publishes data on the "/nmea_sentence" topic
+* a LIDAR sensor 2.312m above the center of the vehicle that publishes data on the "/points_raw" topic
+* a Keyboard Control input which allows the keyboard input to control the car
+* a Vehicle Control input which subscribes to the Autoware AD Stack control commands

 ```JSON
 [
   {